Canada PR step by step process. You can follow this sequence to start your Canadian permanent residency application.

-The Canadian govt declares the minimum cut off score (CRS points) for each draw.
-All the express entry profiles having same or more than the draw score will get an invite to apply PR.
+The Canadian govt declares the minimum cut-off score (CRS points) for each draw.
+All the express entry profiles having the same or more than the draw score will get an invite to apply PR.

 This invite is called invitation to apply (ITA).

 The score varies in each draw and is usually set at a number that is enough to invite 2800–3500 applicants quota per draw.

 #4 ITA – 60 Days to Submit Documents

 Once you receive an invite (ITA), you get 60 days to submit all documents to prove your education and work experience.